The 2022 application is now closed.

-- Currently provide direct youth services in one of the ten community districts identified as having the highest community risk to child well-being by the Citizen’s Committee for Children, or;
+- Currently provide direct youth services in one of the eleven community districts identified as having the highest community risk to child well-being by the Citizen’s Committee for Children, or;

 - Have well-defined existing programming tailored specifically to Mexican-descent or LGBTQ youth, or;

-- Have leaders (Executive Director or CEO) who are people of color and/or LGBTQ individuals.
+- Have leaders (Executive Director or CEO) who are people of color and/or members of the LGBTQ community.

 - CD 1 – Mott Haven